-Speakers feature two sets of RCA inputs.
-13mm silk dome tweeter provides studio sound quality.
+Speakers feature 2 sets of RCA inputs.
+The 13mm silk dome tweeter provides studio sound quality.
 Comes with remote control, speaker wire, RCA to RCA cable, and AUX to RCA cable.

-There's no stop on the volume knob to know when you've hit the maximum or minimum volume levels.
+There's no stop on the volume knob to know when you've hit the maximum or minimum level.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.